Donate $2 Towards this Article

 #1 Give yourself grace; it’s okay to be affected by Suicide Prevention Month

-I talked about this in my article about Chester Bennington; it’s important we remember that it’s okay (and even normal) to be affected in some way by conversations related to suicide.
+I talked about this in my article about Chester Bennington; it’s crucial we remember that it’s okay (and even expected) to be affected in some way by conversations related to suicide.

-Discussions about suicide affect nearly everyone, and of course, they will have a greater impact on those who can personally relate.
+Discussions about suicide affect nearly everyone, and of course, they will have a more significant impact on those who can personally relate.

 #2 Reach out for extra support